fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2025/lectures/day1.md

 * what's up with the optional final/labs?

 *Labs are optional because many students will be able to complete the lab assignments without additional help.
-Your quiz grade will be the maximum of your average quiz grade over the six in-class quizzes, or your final grade.
+Your quiz grade will be your average quiz grade over the 12 in-class quizzes.
 This means that if you are happy with your quiz grade, you do not need to take the final.*